 Connecting to your horse can only happen when the horse feels safe.
 For a horse a sense of safety comes from comfort, trust, and respect.
-EFM 1 gave us an idea of how to gain a horses trust and what a horse needs to find comfort.
+We have looked at how to gain a horses trust and what a horse needs to find comfort.
 To gain the respect of the horse you need to be its leader.

 By nature, horses instinctively seek leadership.
 Leadership involves choosing the direction for the group and providing security to all others in their herd.
 Leading horses are usually calm, stable an wise.
 A leader can be an older mare, and she helps to keep the other horses safe and lead them to food.
 The other horses respect her very much for her wisdom, experience, guidance and providing safety.
 Her wise decisions to travel to food and water or to run in case of emergency literally mean the difference between life and death.

-When the horse sees you as a leader it follow you, respect you, trust you, feel safe and he will be willing and cooperative.
+When the horse sees you as a leader it will trust, respect, and follow you willingly.

 By the end of this session you will understand the importance of, and have had an opportunity to practice: